I finally read Sarah Bessey’s Jesus Feminist, a book that’s been on my “To Be Read” list for years.

 Listen to the women who are screaming for justice now.
 Ask yourself how you can partner with them now.
 Only then can you follow Christ’s example in bringing the “Kin-dom of God” on earth as it will be in heaven.

-A bivocational pastor, writer and spiritual director based in Atlanta, Georgia, she currently serves as the Pastor of Congregational Care at The Faith Community and works as a Spiritual Director at Reclamation Theology.
+A bivocational pastor, writer and spiritual director based in Atlanta, Georgia, she currently works as a Spiritual Director at Reclamation Theology.
 Cawthon-Freels is the author of Reclamation: A Queer Pastor’s Guide to Finding Spiritual Growth in the Passages Used to Harm Us (Nurturing Faith Books), and a contributing correspondent at Good Faith Media.